SpiritIT/timezonecomplete/README.md

 ```

 ## On a web page
-Some efford has been made to make TimezoneComplete usable in the browser, by packaging it in a [UMD](https://github.com/umdjs/umd).
+Some effort has been made to make TimezoneComplete usable in the browser, by packaging it in a [UMD](https://github.com/umdjs/umd).
 This way, it can be used for example in plain html/javascript:

 ```html